 I’ve since travelled to Italy, and all over my regular Dorset stomping grounds with the Émonda, and not once have I come back disappointed.
 It’s a dream to ride uphill, and it carries on delivering over the top and down the other side.
 I haven’t, in over two months of testing, found a chink in the Émonda’s armour.

 I'm a fan of long climbs.
 Put me on a bike, point it upward, and I'm good to go.
 The Émonda is a shoo-in for such rides.
 While I can keep gioing on climbs, long stretches of rollers can often leave me quite tenderized.
 I foudn the light weight of the Emonda made it a great partner for taking on my nemeses.
 The bike as whole is not just for climbing

 Compare the Emonda SLR8 with another hot 58cm full-mechanical Dura-Ace build launched this summer, the 2015 S-Works Tarmac, and the Emonda SLR8 is $800 less and a pound-and-a-half lighter.
 Riders who could care less about the scale can get as excited about the Émonda as weight weenies.
 The Émonda is the liveliest bike Trek has ever made, combining scintillating road feel and ultra-low weights that don't rely on gimmicky builds or meaningless "advertised" frame weights

-[The Émonda] actually reminds me of my first road bike.
+[Émonda] actually reminds me of my first road bike.
 Of course this bike is light-years more advanced, but it reminds me, in a way, of how simple and light my first one looked and felt.
-I was a complete mountain bike good when I acquired my irst skinny-wheeled ride, but I loved how light it was, and how fast I could go.
+I was a complete mountain bike goon when I acquired my first skinny-wheeled ride, but I loved how light it was, and how fast I could go.
 That's the feeling I get on the new Emonda.
-It's super light and simple, and simple, and it doesn't have any crazy gimmicks.
+It's super light and simple, and it doesn't have any crazy gimmicks.
 Trek kept the bike traditional looking, yet produced an amazing race bike.